 - It differs by industry.
 Manufacturing employees tend to have the most wage garnishments, while service industry employees have significantly less.

 - It varies by state.
-Ohio has the largest volume of bankruptcy and child support garnishments, while California has the largest volume of tax-related garnishments.
+Indiana and Wisconsin have the highest rate of overall garnishments, while Ohio has the largest volume of child support garnishments.

 Do the wage garnishments themselves change?

 They can and do change, and sometimes in ways you might not expect.

 Take the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 While the measure wasn't directed at wage garnishments, it placed additional guidelines and reporting responsibilities on people who file for bankruptcy.
 As a result, many employers saw an increase in wage garnishments for bankruptcy cases and repayment plans, coupled with longer repayment periods.